robertasdvarionas/Shipping-Tendencies-in-Klaipeda/README.md

 Now I moved on to the queries which will give me multiple values and will be used in bar charts in **Power BI** to demonstrate the particular tendencies.

-I have standarized the **laivo_tipas** column and now I could use it to get Top 10 most popular ship types in the Port of Klaipeda.
+I have standarized the ship type - **laivo_tipas** - column and now I could use it to get Top 10 most popular ship types in the Port of Klaipeda.

 ```sql
 SELECT TOP (10) laivo_tipas as most_popular_ship_types, COUNT(laivo_id) as number_of_ships FROM Laivas_edited